 As you write, remember that the reader cannot see the same screen you see.
 Describe what you see as you also discuss usability issues.

-Sample keywords: procedural / short-term (etc) memory, constraints (logical, physical, cultural, etc), forcing functions
+Sample keywords: procedural / short-term (etc) memory, constraints (logical, physical, cultural, etc), feedback, forcing functions

 Analyze a car / motorcycle / motorized transport.
 Recall that this is a class in